Joshua-Soteras/Website-/3220/Bootstrap.md

 More
 - Bootstrap provides lots of pre-created styles and utilities in the form of CSS classess

-##Adding Bootstrap to HTML
+## Adding Bootstrap to HTML
 - Require HTML5
 - Link to bootstrap stylesheet
+- javascript file usually goes at the end of the body
 - Starter template / Official Website
   - https://getbootstrap.com/
   - https://getbootstrap.com/docs/4.5/getting-started/introduction/

- ## Overview
+## BootStrap Overview
-Layout
+-Layout
-Components: various pre-built UI components like buttons
+- Components: various pre-built UI
+- components like buttons
-Content: structures that contains content like tables
+- Content: structures that contains content like tables
-Utilities: convenient and/or responsive ways to control various element properties like border, spacing, and visibility
+- Utilities: convenient and/or responsive ways to control various element properties like border, spacing, and visibility
-Icons: use icon sets
+- Icons: use icon sets

 ### Responsive Container
 . container